ietf-teep/architecture/draft-ietf-teep-architecture.md

     TEE is genuine and capable of providing the security protections required by a particular TA.

-  - A Service Provider (SP) must be able to deterine if a TA exists (is installed) on a device (in the TEE), and if not, install the TA in the TEE.
+  - A Service Provider (SP) must be able to determine if a TA exists (is installed) on a device (in the TEE), and if not, install the TA in the TEE.